Ukraine: Russia must withdraw to pre-war positions for talks

 “There’s no place to live in left, everything is smashed,” said Viktoria Kurbonova, a mother-of-two who lived in one of the terraced houses.
 The windows had been blown out by an earlier strike about a month ago, and they had replaced them with plastic sheeting.
 That, she said, probably saved their lives as at least there was no glass flying around.

-Late Tuesday, Zelenskyy said the country’s forces in the region faced a difficult situation.
+Zelenskyy acknowledged late Tuesday that his country’s forces in the region faced a difficult situation.

 “Practically the full might of the Russian army, whatever they have left, is being thrown at the offensive there,” he said in his nightly address to the nation.
 “Liman, Popasna, Sievierodonetsk, Slaviansk — the occupiers want to destroy everything there.”

-British military authorities say Ukraine’s overland export routes are “highly unlikely” to offset the problems caused by Russia’s blockade of the Black Sea port of Odessa, putting further pressure on global grain prices.
+Ukraine’s overland export routes are “highly unlikely” to offset the problems caused by Russia’s blockade of the Black Sea port of Odesa, putting further pressure on global grain prices, the U.K. Ministry of Defense said.

-The U.K. Ministry of Defense, in an update posted Wednesday morning, says there has been no “significant” merchant shipping in or out of Odessa since the start of the Russian invasion.
+In an update posted Wednesday morning, it noted that there had been no “significant” merchant shipping in or out of Odesa since the start of the Russian invasion.

 The ministry says that the blockade, combined with the shortage of overland shipping routes, means that significant supplies of grain remain in storage and can’t be exported.